UCSD-LabStream/Frontend/src/Documentation/stud_booking.md

 ## Support for booking multiple experiments

 - There is a UI component at the top which gives users a drop down option to select the experiment they want to book
-- based on this selection, the correct databse collection for that experiemnt will be accessed (TODO)
+- based on this selection, the correct databse collection for that experiemnt will be accessed

 ## Dependencies
 ```bash